erik-buchholz/IEEETranDOIandURL/README.md

 2. A linked DOI for `@article`, `@inproceedings`, and `@incollection`.
 	1. **Note that you have to include `\usepackage{doi}` for the DOIs to be linked.** Otherwise, they will appear as text only.

+## Usage

+For the standard IEEE conference/journal template or if you are using `\usepackage{cite}` for your citations, use the [IEEEtranDOIandURLwithDate.bst](IEEEtranDOIandURLwithDate.bst).
+However, this file is not compatible with `natbib`.
+I.e., if you use `\usepackage{natbib}`, use the file [IEEEtranNDOIandURLwithDate.bst](IEEEtranNDOIandURLwithDate.bst) instead.

 ## References & Acknowledgements

 1. DOI Support: Gist by ezod - https://gist.github.com/ezod/3373556